Thugs Get Lonely Too

-"Thugs Get Lonely Too" is a song by rapper Tupac Shakur.
+"Thugs Get Lonely Too" is a song by rapper Tupac Shakur featuring Nate Dogg.
 The song was released as a 12" promo single for his 2004 posthumous album Loyal to the Game.
-The song was also used as the b-side to the album's lead single Ghetto Gospel.
-The song features singer Nate Dogg and was produced by Eminem.
+The song was also used as the b-side to the album's lead single "Ghetto Gospel".

-It charted at #55 on the Hot R&B/Hip-Hop Songs chart and at #98 on the Billboard Hot 100.
+It charted at number 55 on the Hot R&B/Hip-Hop Songs chart and number 98 on the Billboard Hot 100.
 As the song was released as a promotional single only, no official music video for the song was created.
-In 1993, Tech N9ne recorded a verse for the song, while living with QDIII, who at the time was working on Strictly 4 My N.I.G.G.A.Z....
+In 1993.

 Original Version

 The original version of "Thugs Get Lonely Too" was recorded during the Strictly 4 My N.I.G.G.A.Z. & Thug Life era.
-It was produced by Stretch of the rap group Live Squad and sampled heavily from the song "If I Was Your Girlfriend" by Prince.
+It was recorded at Toyz Recording Studios in Baltimore, MD.and produced by Frank Starchak and Tupac.
+Rick Heyman sampled from the song "If I Was Your Girlfriend" by Prince.
 The title of the song also resembles a track called Gigolos Get Lonely Too by The Time, composed by Prince.
+It also originally featured a verse recorded from underground rap artist Tech N9ne as the two had met multiple times and were close friends before his death.
+When QD3 did the soundtrack to the film "Gangland" Tech recorded his verse, but the final version wasn't released until years later on YouTube.